RMolina93/Advanced_Programming/Assignment_3/Readme.md

 *3. A graph G(V, E) is a bipartite graph if its vertices can be divided into two disjoint and independent sets U and W such that every edge connects a vertex in U to one in W (U ⊂ V, W ⊂ V, U ∩ W = ∅, U ∪ W = V ).
 A graph is bipartite if it is 2-colorable.
 That is, if one colors all nodes in U with one color, and all nodes in W with another color, each edge has endpoints of differing colors.
 Prove that a graph is bipartite iff (if and only if) it does not contain any odd-length cycles.
 (Hint: use possible configuration of vertices at the same levels in Breadth First Search).*

 	Done, can be found in Bipartite_demo.pdf

+*6. Describe how two randomized algorithm design techniques Las Vegas and Monte Carlo differ and name an example algorithm for each case.*

+	Done, can be found in Randomized_Algorithms.pdf